Usage examples

 """

-# Created a session (no connection to the database yet)
+# Creates a session with no connection to the database yet

-# If you call db_session again, it will return the same session
+# If you call db_session again, it returns the same session

 # even in child coroutines.